electric-sql/electric/website/docs/integrations/cloudflare.md

 ### Workers

-You can also use [Cloudflare Workers](https://workers.cloudflare.com) in front of the CDN to handle concerns like authorisation and routing.
+You can also use [Cloudflare Workers](https://workers.cloudflare.com) in front of the CDN to handle concerns like authorization and routing.

 #### Auth example